Reflector Status: Operational

 !!
 There are occasions when Brandmeister is doing maintenance or work on their end, which will drop the peer.
 Talkgroup 310217 will remain active, but it wont be tied to XLX410 at all.
 In which case, use DMR Gateway below. !!

 How to connect to the reflector on your DMR Radio using “DMR Gateway” in Pi-star:

 DMR Gateway offers the ability to connect to this reflector directly from your repeater or hotspot as oppose to using Brandmeister.
 Your connection will be direct to the reflector, bypassing Brandmeister all together.
 If Brandmeister ever has problems, you can still connect via DMR.
 The dis-advantage is, as you will see, its a little more tricky to connect.
 You can leave this connection active along side your Brandmeister connection thanks to the MMDVMs ability to connect up to 3 different DMR networks simultaneously.

 - Make sure the DMR mode is enabled

 - On the configuration page, under “DMR Configuration” change the “DMR Master” to “DMRGateway” and APPLY.

-- Back under “DMR Configuration” change “XLX Master” to “XLX_410” #you can opt to disable DMR+ Network, it wont be used in this example.
+- Back under “DMR Configuration” change “XLX Master” to “XLX_410” #you can opt to disable DMR+ Network to disable the additional voice traffic.